ssbc/ssb-meta-feeds-spec/README.md

 formal specification for how these feeds relate and what their purposes are.

-Meta feeds aims to solve these problems by tying an identity to a meta feed instead.
-A meta feed referencing other feeds or meta feeds and contains meta data about the feed including purpose and feed format.
-This allows for things like feed rotation to a new feed format, splitting data into separate feeds and to create special indexing feeds for partial replication.
+Meta feeds aim to solve these problems by tying an identity to a meta feed instead.
+A meta feed references other feeds (or even meta feeds) and contains metadata about the feed including purpose and feed format.
+This allows for things like feed rotation to a new feed format, splitting data into separate (sub)feeds and to create special indexing feeds for partial replication.

 A meta feed is tied to a single identity and thus should only be used on a single device.
 There is a separate [fusion identity] protocol that only deals with how to relate multiple devices to a single identity.
-This spec is not for that.
+This spec here is not for that use-case.

 Meta feeds will use a specialized [feed format](https://github.com/ssb-ngi-pointer/bipfy-badger-spec) that aims be very easy to implement.
-The aim is that this will make it easier for implementations that does not need to support the classical SSB format.
+The aim is that this will make it easier for implementations which do not need or want to support the classical SSB format.

 ## Example of a meta feed

-An example of a meta feed with 2 feeds: a main social feed and an applications meta feed.
+Here is an an example of a meta feed with 2 sub feeds: one for `main` social data and another one for `application-x` in a different format.

 ![Diagram](./metafeed-example1.svg)
 <details>